 - Place pork loin roast in a large resealable plastic bag.

 - Combine beer, honey, Dijon mustard, chopped onion, paprika, olive oil, minced garlic, rosemary, salt, black pepper and pour mixture over the pork.
-Seal the bag and allow it to marinate in the refrigerator for 2-3 hours.
+Seal the bag and marinate it in the refrigerator for 2-3 hours.

-- In a saucepan, bring reserved marinade to a boil and then simmer on medium low for 5 minutes.
-Remove the sauce from the heat.
-Baste the roast with the sauce every 15 minutes.
-Rotisserie cook the pork loin for 1 1/2 hours or until it reaches an internal temperature of 160 Make sure to check multiple spots to confirm doneness.
+- In a saucepan, bring reserved marinade to a boil and then simmer on medium-low for 5 minutes, stirring often.
+Remove the sauce from the heat and baste the roast with it every 15 minutes.
+Rotisserie cook the pork loin for 1 1/2 hours or until it reaches an internal temperature between 150-155 degrees F. Check multiple spots to confirm its doneness.

 - Once cooked, remove the roast from the grill.
-Use heat resistant gloves to remove the rotisserie rod and prongs.
+Use heat resistant gloves to take apart the rotisserie rod and prongs.
 Place pork onto a cutting board and let sit for 5 minutes before carving.

 - For best results, carve into 1/2 inch thick slices.